zeroscratch/EquipmentRandomizerER/README.md

 # Weapon Type Pooling
 * Great Katanas are pooled with Katanas
 * Light Greatswords are pooled with Greatswords
-* Hand to Hand Arts are grouped with Fists
+* Hand to Hand Arts are pooled with Fists
-* Beast Claws are grouped with Claws
+* Beast Claws are pooled with Claws
-* Backhand Blades are grouped with Daggers
+* Backhand Blades are pooled with Daggers
+* Axes and Greataxes are pooled for more weapon parity
+* Thrusting and Heavy Thrusting are pooled for more weapon parity
-* Ranged weapons are in grouped categories (bows & light bows, greatbows & ballistas are all in the same pool).
+* Ranged weapons are in a pooled category (bows & light bows, greatbows & ballistas are all in the same pool).

 # Starting Classes
 Starting classes are randomized: weapons, armor, stats, and spells.
 Class levels are fixed to 9, with stats totalling 88.